Galileoomega/CD4500-TouchScreen/README.md

 CTRL + V may not working if you have a lot of data in your clipboard.(400char max)

 Do not press enter or any other command in this input bar.

-Multiple touch is supported but only for 2 finger max !